Why It’s So Important to Hire a Personal Injury Attorney

 While Mississippi residents may collect damages even if their injuries were suffered largely as a result of their own behavior, the damages that they will be awarded will be reduced according to their percentage of fault.
 For example, a Mississippi motorist who would have been awarded damages of $200,000 in a car accident lawsuit had they been faultless would be awarded $140,000 if the court determined that they bore 30 percent of the responsibility for the crash.

 The comparative fault law can lead to highly contentious court arguments in personal injury cases, and this is particularly true when the evidence indicates that the plaintiff could have avoided injury entirely had they acted differently.
 Defendants may argue that cases should be dismissed or damages reduced if the plaintiff was not wearing a seat belt or failed to take evasive action.
-Experienced Jackson Mississippi car accident attorneys may anticipate these strategies and prepare for them by gathering data such as police reports, witness statements, and security camera footage.
+Experienced Jackson Mississippi car wreck attorneys may anticipate these strategies and prepare for them by gathering data such as police reports, witness statements, and security camera footage.